-It took me a long time to realize that Mr. Lincoln was right, and we can make up our minds to be happy - at least most of the time.
-But wait!
-Abe forgot to leave detailed instructions on how, exactly, to do that.
+It took me a long time to realize that Mr. Lincoln was right, and that we can train our minds to be happy, at least most of the time.
+Before I came to this understanding, I allowed other people, outside circumstances, sad memories, personal problems, etc., dictate my mood for the day.
+One day, I woke up and understood that it was time to make myself responsible for my own happiness.
+But wait… Abe forgot to leave detailed instructions on how, exactly, to do that.

-So how exactly does one make up one's mind to be happy?
+So how exactly do you make up your mind to be happy?
 After much thought and experimentation, I came up with a formula that works for me.
-I decided to channel happiness in basically the same way so many talented people channel those who have passed over to the other side.
+I decided to channel happiness in a similar way that people connect with those who have passed to the other side.

-Here's my recipe for channeling happiness.
-Please feel free to use it if you like, and please feel free to change or rearrange it to suit your own needs.
-"Presto, chango, re-arrange-o", and it magically becomes all yours!
+Please feel free to use the following process if you like, and please feel free to change or rearrange it to suit your own needs.
+“Presto, chango, re-arrange-o,” and it magically becomes all yours!
+Here’s my recipe for channeling happiness:

-1 pretty pillow (or silk scarf, bedspread, field of flowers, beach towel, patch of green grass, sandy beach, comic section from the newspaper, hot bath, etc.)
+1 pretty pillow (or silk scarf, bedspread, a field of flowers, beach towel, a patch of green grass, sandy beach, the comic section from a newspaper, a hot bath, etc.)

 1 stick of incense (or fragrant flower, freshly brewed coffee, homemade cookies baking in the oven, bath salts, etc.)